- Best-in-class refurbishment

 We don't want this laptop in the landfill.

-On October 14th, nearly 400 million* working laptops will become obsolete, because Microsoft will not provide them with Windows 11 updates.
+On October 14th, nearly 400 million* working laptops became obsolete, because Microsoft did not provide them with Windows 11 updates.
 It’s called planned obsolescence, a trick Big Tech uses to make you buy new stuff.

 Enough already.